-In the past-Trans-Pacific Partnership (TPP) area, the RCEP might enter into force 2018 or even later.
+In the past-Trans-Pacific Partnership (TPP) area, the RCEP might enter into force 2018 or even later [Update: in November 2020].
 The following describes its purpose, after being implemented.
 Most notable, it will unite China and India in one trade agreement, letting aside controversial viewpoints on the OBOR and AAGC projects.

 Regional Comprehensive Economic Partnership (RCEP) is a mega-regional free trade agreement (FTA) between the ten member states of the Association of Southeast Asian Nations (ASEAN) Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam and the six states with which ASEAN has existing free trade agreements (Australia, China, India, Japan, South Korea and New Zealand).
 The agreement, which includes more than 3 billion people or 45% of the world’s population, is scheduled to be finalized by the end of 2017.

 The future of Asian FTAs

 - ASEAN – Australia New Zealand Free Trade Area

 - ASEAN – Republic of Korea Free Trade Area

 and includes trade in goods, trade in services, investment, economic and technical cooperation, intellectual property, competition, dispute settlement, e-commerce, small and medium enterprises (SMEs) and other issues.
 The deal lacks the protections for labor, human rights and the environment set by TPP, but it includes, other than TPP, China.